Marketplace Pricing Simulator

 Captures extra conversion beyond the pure price effect, such as urgency, merchandising, or reminder effects.

 Percent shift from weather, seasonality, rush hour, events, or holidays.
+In dynamic mode this is the initial shock that can decay over time.

 Supply, matching, and take rate